litec-lectures/litec-workspace/setup/00_BasicToolsSetup.md

 author: hasp
 date: 20220917
 topics: setup, win, package manager
-version: 0.3
+version: 0.4
-draft: false
 ---

 # Base Tools Explanations and Setup

 ## Package Manager `winget`

 To ensure that all students have the same setup on their computers, a package manager like `winget` (or chocolatey) is a time- and life-safer.
-If your Windows 10 or 11 is up to date, then `winget` should already be installed - otherwise install it via your Microsoft Store.
+If your Windows 11 (or 10) is up to date, then `winget` should already be installed - otherwise install it via your Microsoft Store.

 > A **package manager** or **package-management system** is a collection of software tools that automates the process of installing, upgrading, configuring, and removing computer programs for a computer's operating system in a consistent manner.[^wikipedia]
 >